o3de/o3de.org/content/docs/userguide/networking/bitpacking.md

 ---
-description: ' Use bit packing to optimize network payloads in &ALYlong;. '
+description: ' Use bit packing to optimize network payloads in Amazon Lumberyard. '
-title: Using Bit Packing in &ALY; Networking
+title: Using Bit Packing in Lumberyard Networking
 ---
 # Using Bit Packing in Lumberyard Networking {#network-bitpacking}